spiral/docs/components/security.md

 ```

 ## Rules
-In a previous example we used default role-permissions association without any of additional conditions.
+Previous example used default role-permissions association without any of additional conditions.

 Practically we can rewrite association using following code: